We do NOT sell or disclose your personal information to others for the purpose of allowing them to direct market their products and services.

 - your credit card and / or payment details;

-- for services provided under an insurance policy (whether vehicle glass or home or building glass) – details related to your insurance and insurance claim;
+- for services provided under an insurance policy, including details related to your insurance and insurance claim;

-- if you apply for services to be provided on account or if you are a supplier or providing a guarantee for services to be provided on account or in relation to a supplier arrangement – your name, address and contact details and any appropriate financial, licensing or business information; please refer to our Credit Information Management Policy which may also apply;
+- if you apply for services to be provided on account or if you are a supplier or providing a guarantee – your name, address and contact details and any appropriate financial, licensing or business information.
+See Credit Information Management Policy;

-- if you apply for a position with O’Brien® and depending on the position and how far your application progresses potential information collected includes – your name, address, contact details, employment history, educational details, date of birth, tax information, bank and superannuation details, references, emergency contacts, medical history and medical tests, and any other screening tests or assessments.
+- if you apply for a position with O’Brien®, potential information collected includes – your name, address, contact details, employment history, educational details, date of birth, tax information, bank and superannuation details, references, emergency contacts, medical history and medical tests, and any other screening tests or assessments.

 2. How we collect and hold personal information

-We generally collect your personal information directly from you.
-For example, you may provide us with your personal information via our website, over the phone, in correspondence (whether by letter, fax or email), at one of our branches or when we attend premises to provide services.
+2.1 We generally collect your personal information directly from you via our website or recruitment website, over the phone, in correspondence (whether by letter, fax or email), at one of our branches or when we attend premises to provide services.
 We may also collect personal information: